 - Difficult to install.

-Why do so many people choose these tiles for their bathroom?
+Why do so many people choose tile for their bathroom?
 With ceramic and porcelain tile, you won’t need to worry about water or moisture damaging your flooring.

 Plus, there are so many different options to choose from.
-If you are a fan of hardwood flooring, you can even find ceramic tiles that look like wood.
+If you’re a fan of hardwood flooring, you can even find ceramic tiles that look like wood.

 They are easy to maintain and look very classy and clean.
 In the case of ceramic and porcelain tiles, the advantages far outweigh the disadvantages.